CARDS Disability Housing Accommodation Requests

 - It is important that the documentation establish a direct connection between the disability and the requested housing accommodation(s).

 - Students with Service Animals or requesting permission to have a Support Animal within their designated housing assignment should refer to our Service Animal Policy or Support Animal Policy.
+Information about the distinction between the two is below:

 Note: accommodations must be re-requested each academic year and/or summer.
 Previously approved accommodations are not automatically renewed (unless they have been previously approved for the same academic year).
 Updated documentation may be required.